ericmwr/SOP_PR_CALC/CURRENT_PROGRESS.md

 - Add reporting features that combine task data with methodology information
 - Implement data visualization for production rates
 - Add user authentication for saving configurations to the cloud
+- Implement PDF upload and parsing functionality to extract data from PDF documents
+- Add PDF export capability to generate professional, formatted PDF documents
+- See FUTURE_UPDATES.md for detailed implementation plans for PDF features

 ## Technical Implementation
 - Pure HTML, CSS, and JavaScript implementation